Ahead of Hungary’s national election on April 8, the far-right Jobbik party has drastically changed its image.

 After a recent defeat in the mayoral by-election in Hódmezővásárhely, traditionally a Fidesz stronghold, the party toned down its focus on Soros.
 Fidesz has now turned its attention to migrants and gypsies (with Orbán publicly drawing connections between the two), which many believe is a ploy to attract Jobbik’s disenchanted voters.
 Opposition leaders have called this victory a “turning point” and “a good omen for April 8th.”
 This, of course, remains to be seen.

 The country awaits this Sunday’s election with uncertainty.
 At the time of writing, Fidesz’s biggest opposition is Jobbik, while the left remains divided among five parties.
 The pressing question is, What would be better for Hungary: Orbán’s illiberal democratic state, which seems to be moving further to the right, or a potentially populist radical-right party masked as “modern conservative”?
 It remains to be seen what the future holds for Hungary.
 At the moment, the forecast looks bleak.

-Miss Katherine Kondor is a Doctoral Fellow at CARR, and Specialist on the Hungarian Radical Right.
+Ms Katherine Kondor is a Doctoral Fellow at CARR, and specialist on the Hungarian radical right.
 See her profile at:

 © Katherine Kondor.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).